Nespresso Vs Keurig (Which’s better pod coffee maker?)

 7) Quality and Reliability

-As far as durability and reliability go, Nespresso coffee makers are better than Keurig as they are made with better quality materials and have a more sturdy design.
+Nespresso coffee makers are better than Keurig in terms of durability and reliability, as they are made with better quality materials and have a more sturdy design.

-Note: Nespresso don’t manufacture the machines themselves but outsources them to other top brands such as Breville and Delonghi
+Note: Nespresso doesn’t manufacture the machines themselves but outsources them to other top brands such as Breville and Delonghi

 Keurig coffee makers are also decently made, but owners of Keurig are more likely to experience issues than owners of Nespresso machines.